sm86/libra/specifications/move_adapter/README.md

 ## Script Execution

 The VM allows the execution of [scripts](#Binary-Format).
 A script is an entry point (equivalent to a `main(...)`) that executes Move code.
-A script performs calls into the Libra Framework (_reference to specification?_) to accomplish a logical transaction.
+A script performs calls into the Diem Framework (_reference to specification?_) to accomplish a logical transaction.
 A script is not saved on storage, like modules are, and a script cannot be invoked by other scripts or modules.
-A script is "temporary" code intended to move the state using calls into the Libra Framework.
+A script is "temporary" code intended to move the state using calls into the Diem Framework.

 ```rust
 // Execute a user script